ceilfors/ceilfors.github.io/_drafts/dependency-injection-in-aws-lambda-nodejs.md

 ```

 This is a bad practice as we are storing our twitter password as plaintext (Yes I know that twitter
-authentication requires more than this, I'm just using this as an example secret), hence potentially
+authentication requires more than this, I'm just using this as an example), hence potentially
-the need of reading the secrets from somewhere else such as SSM.
+the need of reading the secrets from somewhere else.
 The convention that we had
-in the previous section will not suffice.
+previously will not suffice.

-On top of that, the code that we have previously will always run before it is mocked.
+On top of that, the code that we have above will always run before it is mocked.
 If you have a
 heavy or IO operation within TwitterService's constructor, it will be run first before your test is started as
 this is the nature of `require`.

 Because of these two problems, I have a convention that I always use now to export my dependencies:

-* Export a function, so that the heavy operation will not run until you call it
+* Export a function instead of object, so that the heavy operation will not run until you call it
 * Return a promise, so that you can have async operation when bootstrapping the dependency e.g. reading files, hitting other AWS service, etc.

 With this convention, the code then would now look like this: